JagminasJ/AutoTaskMCP/COPILOT_STUDIO_GUIDE.md

 - getTicketsByResourceName: Use this when user asks for tickets assigned to a resource by name (e.g., "show me tickets assigned to Joey Jagminas" or "open tickets for John Smith").
 This tool automatically handles resource lookup, ticket querying, and returns actual ticket details.
 CRITICAL: When user asks for "open tickets", "active tickets", or "not closed/completed", ALWAYS set excludeStatus: [3, 5] to exclude completed (3) and closed (5) tickets.
 The tool will also automatically filter out closed/completed tickets and ensure tickets have recent activity (last 90 days) to be considered "current".

+- getTicketsCreatedToday: Use this when user asks for "tickets created today", "today's tickets", or "tickets from today".
+This tool automatically filters by createDate = today, looks up company names and contact names (sender), and returns only the requested fields.
+Use fields parameter to specify which fields to return (e.g., ["companyName", "ticketNumber", "sender", "description"]).
+Returns actual ticket details, NOT a count.
+DO NOT use ticketsQueryCount.

 WORKFLOW FOR COMPANY NAME QUERIES:
 OPTION 1 (RECOMMENDED): Use getTicketsByCompanyName tool directly with companyName parameter.
 This handles everything automatically.